sharmapn/geonode_datasovereignty/README.md

 **Geonode user's public key**

-To accommodate the storage of each geonode user's public key and population, the following SQL code has to be executed, and slight changes have to be made to code in some files:
+To accommodate the storage of each GeoNode user's public key and population, the following SQL code has to be executed, and slight changes have to be made to code in some files:

 -- First, add the column to the database table
 ```